pzhaojohnson/rnacanvas.url-interface/README.md

 (Each comma-separated value represents the positional entropy of a single residue in the structure.)

 This structure is drawn by the following URL
-(giving each base a colored outline according to its positional entropy value).
+(where each base is given a colored outline according to its positional entropy value).

 ```
 https://code.rnacanvas.app?sequence=AGAGUAGCAUUCUGCUUUAGACUGUUAACUUUAUGAACCACGCGUGUCACGUGGGGAGAGUUAACAGCGCCC&dot_bracket=(((((((....)))))))...(((((((((((.....(((((.......)))))..))))))))))).....&data=0.911,0.323,0.159,0.120,0.116,0.161,0.378,0.090,0.077,0.017,0.024,0.351,0.170,0.121,0.115,0.158,0.316,0.929,0.007,0.007,0.007,0.110,0.026,0.001,0.011,0.017,0.017,0.011,0.001,0.026,0.109,0.507,-0.000,-0.000,0.000,0.000,0.000,0.911,0.924,0.710,0.762,0.838,0.711,0.712,0.632,0.001,0.000,-0.000,0.632,0.832,0.713,0.717,0.742,0.896,0.881,0.500,0.495,0.109,0.027,0.001,0.011,0.017,0.017,0.011,0.001,0.026,0.110,0.001,0.005,0.005,-0.000,-0.000